sriramrokkam/k8s-training/admin/cluster_prep/README.md

 - Create a new harbor project `training`
 - Create a new harbor user `participant` with password `2r4!rX6u5-qH` (also mentioned in the respective exercise)
 - Assign the user to the `training` project with role `developer`
+- Assign the user to the `library` (default) project with role `limited guest`
+- Pushes a nginx image to the `library` project for the image pull secret demo on day 4

 Finally, test your registry by opening the ingress URL (e.g. `https://h.ingress.<cluster-name>.k8s-train.shoot.canary.k8s-hana.ondemand.com/`).